SAP-archive/jam-collaboration-sample/README.md

 ### OpenSocial/Gadget/Tutorial
 * Source code required for completing the "SAP Jam OpenSocial Tutorial" in the "SAP Jam Developer Guide".
-* The "SAP Jam OpenSocial Tutorial" is a set of 8 quick tutorials for developing an SAP Jam OpenSocial gadget that is a public voting tool for the assignment of tasks.
+* The "SAP Jam OpenSocial Tutorial" is a set of 7 lessons for developing a simple SAP Jam OpenSocial gadget.
 * This tutorial is located at: http://help.sap.com/download/documentation/sapjam/developer/index.html#opensocial/concepts/tutorial-Intro.html

 # License